JohnCoene/javascript-for-r/_book/3-25-htmlwidgets-advanced.md

 ### Sizing {#widgets-adv-sizing}

 The `gio` function of the package we developed in the previous chapter has arguments to specify the dimensions of the visualisation (width and height).
 However, think how rarely (if ever) one specifies these parameters when using plotly, highcharter, or leaflet.
 Indeed HTML visualisations should be responsive and fit the container they are placed in---not to be confused though; these are two different things.
 This enables creating visualisations that look great on large desktop screens as well as the smaller mobile phones or iPad screens.
-Pre-defining the dimensions of the \index{visualisation} (e.g.: `400px`), breaks all responsiveness as the width is no longer relative to its container.
+Pre-defining the dimensions of the visualisation\index{visualisation} (e.g.: `400px`), breaks all responsiveness as the width is no longer relative to its container.
 Using a relative width like `100%` ensures the visualisation always fits in the container edge to edge and enables responsiveness.

 ```r
 arcs <- jsonlite::fromJSON(